Head of Online Medical Content

 Hearing aids offer a bridge to the world of sound for millions.
 Whilst designed to improve the quality of life for those with hearing loss, they can still introduce an unwelcome disturbance into the listening experience.
 The enigmatic whistle, for example.

-High-pitched feedback sounds such as a whistle can be not only bothersome but also uncomfortable.
+High-pitched feedback sounds, such as whistling, can be not only annoying but also uncomfortable.
 In this modern world, we now rely on seamless communication more than ever.
 Annoyances, such as whistling, highlight the urgent need for new innovative solutions.

 Experiencing a whistling sound from your hearing aid can be both irritating and potentially embarrassing when it's audible to those around you.
 The good news is that there are typically steps you can take to address this issue.